Hamiltonian thermodynamics on symplectic manifolds: Thermodynamic processes of the ideal gas

-The fact that given an initial point on the phase trajectory which corresponds to an equilibrium state of the ideal gas ensures that all the subsequent points are equilibrium states of the same system can be easily verified by noticing that the space of equilibrium states is a surface on which the Hamiltonian (\ref{Hamchoice1}) admits a constant value.
-Indeed, because of the fact that the internal energy of the ideal gas is homogenous of degree one in its arguments, Euler's theorem upon using (\ref{gibbs1}) gives the so-called Euler formula that reads \(E(S,V,N) = TS - PV + \mu N\).
-Thus, for equilibrium states of the ideal gas, i.e., for points on \(\mathcal{E}\) for which \(\gamma E(S,V,N) = E(S,V,N) + PV\), (\ref{Hamchoice1}) gives \(H|_\mathcal{E} = TS - PV + \mu N - E(S,V,N) + \Lambda =\Lambda\), a constant, i.e., \(\mathcal{E}\) is a level set with constant \(H\) and any phase flow passing through a point on \(\mathcal{E}\) stays confined within \(\mathcal{E}\), therefore preserving the equilibrium relations.
+The fact that an initial equilibrium point yields a trajectory confined to $\mathcal{E}$ follows from the constancy of $H$ on $\mathcal{E}$, together with the preservation of the constitutive relations which ensures that the Hamiltonian vector field is tangent to $\mathcal{E}$.
+Indeed, because the internal energy of the ideal gas is homogeneous of degree one in its arguments, Euler's theorem upon using (\ref{gibbs1}) gives the so-called Euler formula that reads $E(S,V,N) = TS - PV + \mu N$.
+Thus, for equilibrium states of the ideal gas, i.e., for points on $\mathcal{E}$ for which $\gamma E(S,V,N) = E(S,V,N) + PV$, (\ref{Hamchoice1}) gives $H|_\mathcal{E} = TS - PV + \mu N - E(S,V,N) + \Lambda =\Lambda$, a constant, i.e., $\mathcal{E}$ is contained within the level set with constant $H$ and any phase flow passing through a point on $\mathcal{E}$ stays confined within $\mathcal{E}$, therefore preserving the equilibrium relations.

-Finally, we should comment that the parameter \(t\) that appears in the equations of motion and their solutions may not be interpreted as `time' but rather as an affine parameter that parametrizes the phase trajectories corresponding to thermodynamic transformations.
-This is enforced from the physical understanding that thermodynamic transformations where each intermediate point on the phase trajectory is an equilibrium state (preserving relations consistent with (\ref{gibbs1}) and (\ref{Eideal})) must be performed quasi-statically and not in finite time; in the latter case, the transformations are typically irreversible and the intermediate states between two equilibrium states (the initial and final configurations) are not equilibrium states themselves.